 Make sure that the time you are choosing to spend together is prioritized and protected.
 Mark the night off in your calendars and protect it just as much as you would an important business meeting or your child’s soccer tournament.
 Planning date night doesn’t have to be a chore.
 Talk through it with your spouse and decide what you both enjoy doing.
 Create a running list of ideas or take turns choosing an activity.

 My husband and I decided to write out a bunch of date night ideas, throw them into a hat and pick one each week to have “surprise” plans!
-For fancier dates, we get dressed and ready for these nights in different rooms in our home.
+For fancier dates, we get dressed and ready for these nights in different rooms in our homes.
 This creates opportunities for “first looks” and leaves room for sweet compliments and romance.
-These are just a couple ideas that we use to keep date night spontaneous, fun and exciting.
+These are just a couple of ideas that we use to keep date night spontaneous, fun, and exciting.

 2. Minimize Distractions

-In order to connect with your mate, it is important that you disconnect from everything else.
-Yes, put the phones away, hire a baby-sitter (if needed), and plan activities where you can focus on each other.
+To connect with your mate, you must disconnect from everything else.
+Yes, put the phones away, hire a babysitter (if needed), and plan activities where you can focus on each other.
 It is important to have time to connect with the whole family and friends, but date night should be just the two of you.
 Whether this is a lunch in the middle of the week or an every Friday night event, make sure you take the steps to put the focus on your spouse.
 If you have small children and are worried about emergency calls, then by all means keep your phone with you, but otherwise silence the phone and keep it put away.
 Shut down Facebook and other social media apps, so that a quick check of your phone to make sure your kids are okay doesn’t turn into 10-minute social media browsing.

 As for my husband and I, we decided to go one step further and plan dates that had no technology components to them.
 We put our phones away and get back to all the fun things that lend themselves to connection; dinner and dancing, putt-putt golf, long walk in the woods or on the beach, etc. As a result, we are more focused on one another and are more connected.